bokumin/text-size-adjust/readme.txt

 1. Upload the `text-size-adjust` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Settings > Text Size Settings to configure your text sizes
+4. Select the pages where you want to apply text size adjustments

 == Frequently Asked Questions ==